lgelderloos/cds_ads/README.md

 ## Data

 The data used is from the [NewmanRatner corpus](https://childes.talkbank.org/access/Eng-NA/NewmanRatner.html) which is available through Childes.
-The code in /data does preprocessing.

 ## Semantic embeddings